orbeon/orbeon-forms-doc/form-runner/component/video.md

 ```

 The URL of the video is stored in instance data via a single-node binding, here using `bind`.

+## Advanced usage

+When in the Form Runner context, `fr:video` retrieves the resource while passing the `Orbeon-Form-Definition-Version` HTTP header when available.

 ## See also